munificent/craftinginterpreters/book/a-map-of-the-territory.md

 programming languages were originally conceived to parse *human* languages by AI researchers who were trying to get computers to talk to us.

-It turns out human languages are too messy for the rigid grammars those parsers could handle, but they were a perfect fit for the simpler artificial grammars of programming languages.
+It turns out human languages were too messy for the rigid grammars those parsers could handle, but they were a perfect fit for the simpler artificial grammars of programming languages.
 Alas, we flawed humans still manage to use those simple grammars incorrectly, so the parser's job also includes letting us know when we